-Figure F.1 - Typical strain ranges for common geotechnical constructions and tests (see Atkinson and Sällfors, 1991)
+Figure F.2 - Typical strain ranges for laboratory and field tests

-(2) The determination on the experimental curves should be adapted to the range of variation possible for these parameters.

-(3) The homogeneous deformability of the soil mass should be e representative of the average behaviour.
+- (2) The determination for the modulus of elasticity based on experimental curves should take into account its variation with strain. - (3) The deformability characteristics of a homogeneous soil mass determined from tests should be representative of its average behaviour.

-NOTE 1 The determination of the parameters is thus a compromise between the possibilities of the tests and a satisfactory representation of structures and grounds behaviour.
-For that, it is necessary to set a suitable data acquisition frequency and to adapt the procedure to get the experimental curves at the proposed rheological model and at the range of possible variation of the parameters.
+NOTE Determination of the parameters is a compromise between possibilities of the tests and a satisfactory representation of the behaviour of the structure and the ground.
+A suitable data acquisition frequency is needed to obtain experimental curves complying with the proposed rheological model within the potential range of parameter values.